ufal/npfl129/exam/questions.md

 1. For discrete random variables, define entropy, cross-entropy, and Kullback-Leibler divergence, and prove the Gibbs inequality (i.e., that KL divergence is non-negative).
 [20]

-1. Explain the notion of likelihood in maximum likelihood estimation.
-What likelihood are we estimating in machine learning, and why do we do it?
-[5]
+1. Explain the notion of likelihood in machine learning.
+What likelihood are we estimating, and why do we do it?
+[10]

 1. Describe maximum likelihood estimation as minimizing NLL, cross-entropy, and KL divergence and explain whether they differ or are the same and why.
 [20]

 1. Provide an intuitive justification for why cross-entropy is a good optimization objective in machine learning.
 What distributions do we compare in cross-entropy?
 Why is it good when the cross-entropy is low?
 [5]

-1. Considering the binary logistic regression model, write down its parameters (including their size) and explain how we decide what classes the input data belong to (including the explicit formula for the sigmoid function).
+1. Considering the binary *logistic regression* model, write down its parameters (including their size) and explain how we decide what classes the input data belong to (including the explicit formula for the sigmoid function).
 [10]

 1. Write down an $L^2$-regularized minibatch SGD algorithm for training a binary *logistic regression* model, including the explicit formulas (i.e., formulas you would need to code it in `numpy`) of the loss function and its gradient (saying just $\nabla$ is not enough).
 [20]